 For starters, McIntosh learned that his broad knowledge of electronics didn’t readily apply to tech job opportunities — or, at least, potential employers didn’t think it did.

 He finally found work as a field service engineer for a medical imaging company, where he was responsible for maintaining and repairing a network of four types of MRI systems.
 During his nine months on the job, he responded to more than 100 trouble calls and ensured that his network operated at 98-percent operational reliability, saving customers nearly half a million dollars.

 Then new management came into his organization and in a scorched earth manner, laid off everybody who worked there, including him.

 McIntosh’s sudden unemployment marked the start of a bleak period in his life.

-“My girlfriend and I moved to Oregon thinking our lives were going to be great, and nine months in, I lost my job, I lost my best friend in a car accident, and then my Dad passed,” he said.
+“My girlfriend and I had moved states thinking our lives were going to be great, and nine months in, I lost my job, I lost my best friend in a car accident, and then my Dad passed,” he said.
 “It felt like, where is my life going?
 I was floundering and I really didn’t know how to deal with it.”

 McIntosh said that during the next seven months, he submitted hundreds of resumes and cover letters to companies posting job vacancies.
 He received two phone calls from employers — and didn’t get those jobs.

 “I couldn’t figure it out.
 I was smart.
 I had all this training, all these skills I could bring to civilian management.
 I knew I could step in, work hard, teach myself, but I wasn’t hearing back,” he said.
 “Everyone looks at you like you’re a crappy person for being unemployed.
 I felt like garbage.”